monde/mms2r/README.txt

   # writes the user generated media to disk in a temporary subdirectory
   mms.process

-  puts "MMS has default carrier subject!" if mms.get_subject.eql?("")
+  puts "MMS has default carrier subject!" unless mms.get_subject

   # access the senders phone number
   puts "MMS was from phone #{mms.get_number}"